Guy Garman: The Doc Deep World Depth Record Fatality

 Natural talent and abilities aside; technical diving (let alone world depth record attempts) demands significant experience.
 Self-discipline is needed to apply patience and humility to progressively and realistically develop one’s limits and boundaries.

 Competency needs to be proven at one level, before progression to subsequent levels and challenges.
 Proving that competency can only occur through accumulated experience.
-A technical diver must have had the chance to encounter and overcome a full breadth of real (not simulated) foreseeable and unforeseeable problems… and must prove to themselves their ability to deal with this issues.
+A technical diver must have had the chance to encounter and overcome a full breadth of real (not simulated) foreseeable and unforeseeable problems… and must prove to themselves their ability to deal with these issues.

-In respect to extreme deep dives, multiple dives at progressive, staged levels of depth increment are necessary to validate an individual’s susceptibility and ability to function when exposed to hyperbaric maladies like HPNS and Compression Arthralgia.
+With respect to extreme deep dives, multiple dives at progressive, staged levels of depth increment are necessary to validate an individual’s susceptibility and ability to function when exposed to hyperbaric maladies like HPNS and Compression Arthralgia.
 Only then should deeper, more complex (and risk-prone) depth levels be sought.

 When pursuing development in technical diving it is imperative to remain grounded and humble.
 Ego kills divers.
 It is critical to surround yourself with peers who help you retain a grounded ego-free approach to your diving.